gathuku/blog/content/posts/gem-cache-in-docker.md

 ```

 ### Setting up `docker-compose.yaml`
-To achieve caching you will need.
+To achieve caching you will need to:-
-- Set up `BUNDLE_PATH` - set up bundle path in-service environment
+- Set up `BUNDLE_PATH` - set up bundle path in service environment variable
 - Set up a named volume `bundle-data` and add it to top-level volume.
+Responsible for storing gems.

 Below is the modified `docker-compose.yml`
 ```yaml